Games Genie

 80%

-No Man’s Sky offers a vast procedural universe with strong upscalers and constant updates, but the hardware floor is higher than our target.
-On Iris Xe‑class iGPUs it’s playable with tuned settings; on UHD 620/630, drops below 25 fps are common.
-We therefore mark it borderline for low-end recommendations.
-When you can meet that GPU bar, it’s a terrific exploration loop with base‑building and seamless planet‑to‑space travel; if not, it’s frustration.
-Consider it a stretch goal for newer laptops, not a safe bet for truly weak machines.
+No Man's Sky offers a vast procedural universe with strong upscalers and constant free updates, but the hardware floor is higher than our target.
+On Iris Xe-class iGPUs it's playable with tuned settings.
+On UHD 620/630, drops below 25 fps are common enough to break the exploration rhythm.
+We mark it borderline for low-end recommendations.
+When you can meet the GPU bar, it's a solid exploration loop with base-building and planet-to-space travel with no loading screen.
+If you can't, it's frustration.
+A stretch goal for newer laptops, not a safe bet for truly weak machines.

 Overall Score